JuanPabloDiaz/platzi/2022/manipulacionArraysJs/readme.md

 <div id="top"></div>

-# Introduction to React.js Course
+# Manipulation of Arrays in JavaScript Course

-This repo is part of a Platzi course called: "[Curso de Introducción a React.js](https://platzi.com/cursos/react/)".
+This repo is part of a Platzi course called: "[Curso de Manipulación de Arrays en JavaScript](https://platzi.com/cursos/arrays/)".

-I learned React.js, the most popular JavaScript library for building interactive web applications!
-Worked with components, properties, state and effects.
-Store my data in Local Storage, implement React Context to communicate components, and teleport components with React Portals.
+I learned how to solve quickly and efficiently the algorithms by using and understanding arrays in JavaScript, from how to create them to the different methods they have.

 ## Challenge 🎲

-I created my first web project with React.
+text

 <!-- BUILD WITH -->